Narven/rustwannabe/src/065-traits.md

 ```

-If we use traits we can use it in `generics`  and make item accept any value of type `T`, that implements the trait `Noisy` .
+If we use traits we can use them in `generics`  and make the item accept any value of type `T`, that implements the trait `Noisy`.

 ```rust
 fn print_noise<T: Noisy>(item: T) {